 The biological sciences sit on a foundation of physical and mathematical sciences.
 It is appropriate that the integration of mathematics, chemistry and physics be taught within a biological context.
-In this way, these subjects can be embedded within the curriculum as part of the learning developmental cycle that is relevant to specific bioscience disciplines.
-The use of molecular techniques in all areas of biology necessitates the need for chemistry to be included in the curriculum of all bioscience foundation degrees.
+In this way these subjects can be embedded within the curriculum as part of the learning developmental cycle that is relevant to specific bioscience disciplines.
+The use of molecular techniques in all areas of biology necessitates the need for chemistry to be included in the curriculum of all bioscience degrees.
 The extent to which this is covered will depend upon the discipline.
 However, a bioscience graduate should be able to prepare solutions at known concentrations, understand the concepts of molar, molarity and molality, and manipulate solutions, as well as understand the nature and application of buffers.
 Different specialisms may vary in the underpinning of mathematics, statistics, chemistry and physics at the technical and analytic skills levels.
 For instance, the treatment of descriptive and analytical statistics may vary between the molecular and the ecological and environmental sciences streams.
 A greater underpinning of physics might be deemed necessary for disciplines within the molecular stream where the biological applications of synchrotron radiation, x-ray crystallography or other physical science techniques are covered.

-- C. The knowledge and understanding of mathematical principles that support the application of key biological concepts are sufficient to promote problem solving at the theoretical and practical levels Provide an overview.
-This section is primarily concerned with mathematical problems rather than logistical problems, see 3C. - D. Students should be equipped with the mathematics needed to handle variation at different levels Provide an overview of the statistics learning outcomes and where they are acquired. - E. Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data
+C. The knowledge and understanding of mathematical principles that support the application of key biological concepts are sufficient to promote problem solving at the theoretical and practical levels

+Provide an overview.

+D. Students should be equipped with the mathematics needed to handle variation at different levels

+Provide an overview of the statistics learning outcomes.

+E. Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data Show how students apply statistics in experimental situations.
+Section D above is concerned with how students learn the mathematical principles, this section.
+E is about how that knowledge is applied in

 Show how students apply statistics in experimental situations.
-Section D above is concerned with how students learn the mathematical principles, this section, E, is about how that knowledge is applied in experimental situations.
+Section D above is concerned with hov students learn the mathematical principles, this section, E, is about how that knowledge is applied in experimental situations.

-5. Specific skills and knowledge appropriate to the award title.
+5. Specific skills and knowledge appropriate to the degree title

-While degrees accredited by the Royal Society of Biology may involve a great deal of specialisation, they should have some underpinning general knowledge of the basic fundamentals in biology, including: an overview of biodiversity, the cell, basic genetics, the concept of evolution, biochemistry and molecular biology, and organismal biology.
-Institutionss, in their documentation will provide details of the specialist curriculum.
+Bioscience degree programmes may involve a great deal of specialisation, particularly, but not only, in the final year.
+All bioscience graduates from a Society accredited degree in any area of specialism should have some underpinning general knowledge of the fundamentals of biology.
+This includes an overview of biodiversity, the cell, basic genetics, the concept of evolution, biochemistry and molecular biology, and organismal biology.

+The specialist degrees are likely to fall into one of the following categories: molecular aspects of biology (including biochemistry); organismal biology (including botany and zoology); ecology and environmental biology; and human biology.
+Universities, in their documentation will provide details of the specialist curriculum.
 Reference will be made to Learned Societies where relevant.

-A. All bioscience graduates in any area should have some basic knowledge of genetics, evolution, biochemistry, molecular biology, and organismal biology
+A. All bioscience graduates in any area should have some basic knowledge of genetics, biochemistry, molecular biology, and organismal biology

-The Society feels that it is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.
+The Society feels that it is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study, but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.
 The topics forming the fundamentals of biology provide the underpinning context to the specialisation.
-The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at FHEQ Level 4.
+The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at European Qualification Framework (EQF) level 8.